Kintyre/jmespath/README.md

 ## Support

 Community support is available on best-effort basis only.
-For information about commercial support, contact [Kintyre](mailto:sales@kintyre.co)
+For information about commercial support, contact [Kintyre](mailto:hello@kintyre.co)
 Issues are tracked via [GitHub](https://github.com/Kintyre/jmespath/issues)

 ## History

- * 1.9.4 (Nov 13, 2018) Fourth public 2.0 release candidate
+ * 1.9.4 (Nov 14, 2018) Fourth public 2.0 release candidate
    * Fix bug with mvlist inputs.
 (More of a just-dont-crash-workaround for the moment).
    * Enhance output so that mvfields are only used as needed.
 Also eliminated the scenario where a single value could be unnecessarily wrapped in a single item list and therefore be returned as a JSON string.